Skjaldbaka17/Database-650000-Quotes/README.md

 # 650000-Quotes
-# A JSON file with more than 650.000 quotes and 27.000 authors.
+# JSON files with more than 650.000 quotes and 27.000 authors.

+# Configuration